This page is referenced by:

 Title: VDVTA·DEGLI·AUANZI DEL·FORO·DI·NERUAE Signature: C(avalier).
 Piranesi f(ecit).

 Title: View of the Remains of the Forum of Nerva.
-Signature: Made by the Knight Piranesi.
+Signature: Made by Cavalier Piranesi.

-This image suggests a visual argument against the theatrical stage designs from which Piranesi adopted his unique rendering of perspective, indicating that he continued to engage—through the composition of his images and their alternations between foreshortening and extending space—in debates about the role of architecture in the theater well into the 1760’s (Robison and Jarrard).
-In contrast to the previous view of the Forum of Nerva, all the details of the ornate colonnade flanking the Temple are fully visible in this engraving in pronounced chiaroscuro.
-Piranesi's characteristic oblique perspective is strangely foreshortened so that viewers directly confront the monument almost head-on.
+This image suggests a visual argument against the theatrical stage designs from which Piranesi adopted his unique rendering of perspective.
+As such, it indicates that he continued to engage—through the composition of his images and their alternations between foreshortening and extending space—in debates about the role of architecture in the theater well into the 1760s.
+In contrast to the previous view of the Forum of Nerva, this engraving delineates the details of the ornate colonnade flanking the temple in pronounced chiaroscuro.
+Piranesi’s characteristic oblique perspective is strangely foreshortened so that viewers confront the monument almost head-on.
 The only sense of depth is created by the shadow of the half-buried columns, which precariously support the architrave and frieze above them.
 The flattened perspective of the monument contrasts with the steep diagonal line of the modern street on the right.
-The seemingly endless row of houses draws viewers deep into the city, but the action of urban life around the monument also leads the eye back to the foreground.
-Such multiple layers of depth created by perspective and the placement of figures in Piranesi’s etchings are often compared to the architectural style seen in eighteenth-century theater productions, and in particular the designs by Filippo Juvarra and Giuseppe Bibiena (Robison).
-However, in a recent study, Alice Jarrard demonstrates that Piranesi was largely critical of the Bibiena style, particularly on the point of perspective, where he returned to the more classical studies by Vitruvius and Sebastiano Serlio.
+The seemingly endless row of houses draws viewers deep into the city and, as Verschaffel notes of this image, “brings an unexpected openness to his city views” (126).
+The action of urban life around the monument, though, also leads the eye back to the foreground.
+Such multiple layers of depth created by perspective and the placement of figures in Piranesi’s etchings are often compared to the architectural style seen in eighteenth-century theater productions, and in particular the designs by Filippo Juvarra and Giuseppe Bibiena, but they have also been seen as critical of the Bibiena style (Robison; Jarrard).
+His critique especially vivid in his approach to perspective, on which point he returned to the more classical studies by Vitruvius and Sebastiano Serlio (1475-c.
+1554).

 To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere, click here.